Silver Star (Amtrak train): Amtrak era

 On July 1, 2015, the Silver Star's dining car was completely removed from the train's consist, a controversial decision that Amtrak rationalized with the idea that sleeping car passengers could obtain meals from the train's café-lounge car.
 However, on May 1, 2020, the Silver Star's dining car was returned, and Amtrak introduced the “flexible dining” system to the train, which consists of pre-prepared meals which are then heated in either a convection oven or a microwave oven at the time of purchase.
-In a Rail Passengers Association webinar that took place on November 16, 2022, Amtrak's vice president of long-distance service revealed that traditional dining service is planned to be reintroduced on the Silver Meteor and the Silver Star "in early 2023."
-On March 15, 2023, traditional dining was returned to the Silver Star for the first time since 2015, on northbound train 92.
-Southbound train 91 received traditional dining on March 17.
-According to Amtrak, traditional dining is being offered on the Silver Star in the form of a 3 month pilot, intended to test how well the service works with only two dining car staff.
-Amtrak also stated that their final analysis of this pilot may have them "modify the service before a more formal announcement of a permanent rollout or potential expansion to the Silver Meteor” occurs.
+In a Rail Passengers Association webinar that took place on November 16, 2022, Amtrak's vice president of long-distance service revealed that traditional dining service was planned to be reintroduced on the Silver Meteor and the Silver Star "in early 2023."
+Following this announcement, beginning on northbound train 92 on March 15, 2023, traditional dining was reintroduced to the Silver Star for the first time since 2015.
+However, this was not a permanent rollout and was instead in the form of a 3-month pilot program gauged to test the success of the service.
+Southbound train 91 received the pilot on March 17.
+On June 24, 2023, traditional dining service was formally launched on the Silver Star, as well as on northbound Silver Meteor train 98, and the Silver Star pilot program was replaced by permanent service.
+Southbound train 97 received traditional dining on June 26.
+However, coach passengers were not allowed access to the dining car on either the Silver Meteor or Silver Star, unlike on Amtrak's western long-distance trains.
+Shortly after the formal rollout in another interview with the Rail Passengers Association, Amtrak's vice president of long-distance service stated that Coach Class access to the dining car was planned to be allowed by the end of 2023, however by January 2024 coach passengers still did not have access.
+On March 4, 2024, dining car access was finally expanded to coach passengers, mirroring service on Amtrak's western long-distance trains.

 On February 4, 2018, Silver Star train number 91 collided with a CSX freight train in Cayce, South Carolina; the engineer and a conductor of the Silver Star were killed, and 116 passengers were injured.